Penguin-Guru/DragonShooter/README.md

 - xcb-image
 - xcb-render

 Run or read [redo.sh](redo.sh) to compile.
 That (very simple) script should produce one executable file: "dragon-shooter".

-The script compiles for debugging, but **DO NOT DEBUG** without the command-line parameter, "--no-overlay".
+The script compiles for debugging, but **DO NOT DEBUG** without the command-line parameter, `--no-overlay`.
 If you do somehow find yourself blocked by the overlay, and pressing 'q' does not remove it, you can switch to a different T.T.Y. and kill the debugger process.

 ---